cosmic-dev-code/cosmic-animation/README.md

     // It only appears from a broadcast. cosmicDiv.appear(1300, 0);

+    // Letters appear with 10px space and 150ms delay between each letter. cosmicDiv.appearLettersRandom(10, 150);

+    // Animates the appearance of the text in an element letter by letter towards a specified direction. cosmicDiv.appearLettersTo("bottom", 6, 100);

     // Appears from a blur towards the specified direction. cosmicDiv.appearTo("top", 1300, 0);
     cosmicDiv.appearTo("right", 1300, 0);
     cosmicDiv.appearTo("bottom", 1300, 0);
     cosmicDiv.appearTo("left", 1300, 0);

+    /**
+     * Fade in.
+    */

+   // The element will fade in over 1.5 seconds, with a 500ms delay. cosmicDiv.fadeIn(1500, 500);

     /**
      * Fade out.